-Keep temperatures comfortable
+Keep temperature comfortable

-Keep the room at a comfortable temperature and use a thin, lightweight sleep sack or cotton baby blanket so that your baby does not overheat.
+Keep the room at a comfortable temperature and use a thin, light-weight blanket so that your baby does not overheat.
 If the temperature is comfortable for you, then it is comfortable for your baby.
 If using a sleep sack, it should fit well around baby's shoulders so that your baby's head does not slip down into the bag.
-Extra bedding or hats indoors are not needed
+Extra bedding or hats indoors are not needed.